aetperf/aetperf.github.io/_posts/WP_2023-04-27-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files.md

 _ = conn.execute_command("SET schema 'Export';")
 ```

-We can genereate different plans, either with `EXPLAIN`, `EXPLAIN (VERBOSE, ANALYZE)` or with `EXPLAIN (VERBOSE, OPTIMIZERSTEPS) `.
+We can generate different plans, either with `EXPLAIN`, `EXPLAIN (VERBOSE, ANALYZE)` or with `EXPLAIN (VERBOSE, OPTIMIZERSTEPS) `.
 Here is an excerpt from the documenation about the EXPLAIN SQL command [here](https://tableau.github.io/hyper-db/docs/sql/command/explain/):

 > There are three types of plans which can be queried:
 > - The *optimized* plan.
 By default, if no other behavior is requested through an <option>, `EXPLAIN` will display the optimized plan.